 But you will be able to see all the obstacles in the way.
 That will allow you to run when you can run, to slow down when you need to slow down or to jump when you have to jump…

-Of course you will begin a training Periodization plan… Based on scientific proven principles.
+Of course, you will begin a training Periodization plan… Based on scientifically proven principles.